TouK/nussknacker/docs/scenarios_authoring/BasicNodes.md

 ![union_window](img/union_window.png)

 Union merges multiple branches into one branch.
-Events from the incoming branch are passed to the output branch without an attempt to combine or match them.
+Events from the incoming branches are passed to the output branch without an attempt to combine or match them.
-The #input variable will be no longer available downstream the union node; a new variable will be available instead; it is defined in the union node configuration form.
+The #input variable will be no longer available downstream the union node; a new variable will be available instead, which is defined in the union node.

 Branch names visible in the node configuration form are derived from node names preceding the union node.